 Let’s just stop and appreciate the pure beauty of Finnair’s glassware.
 I couldn’t stop staring at it!

-After take off, meal and drink orders were taken and hot towels were provided.
+After takeoff, food and drink orders were taken and hot towels were provided.

 Before meal service cold nuts and a drink was served.
 Again in beautiful glasses!